List of Blade Runner characters: J.F. Sebastian

 J.F.
 Sebastian is a genetic designer working for Tyrell.
 He is not allowed to emigrate off-world because he has Methuselah Syndrome.
 Because of this, he ages faster and has a shorter lifespan, something he has in common with the replicants.
 He is only 25 years old, but his physical appearance is of a middle-aged man.
 With the Bradbury Building all to himself, he makes the most of his considerable talents creating automata companions.

-He is loosely based on the character J. R. Isidore from the novel.
+He is loosely based on the character J. R. Isidore from the novel Do Androids Dream of Electric Sheep?.

 He is approached by Pris, whom Sebastian takes in because he thinks she is homeless, and Roy comes to stay with him soon after.
 Roy and Pris point out that because of his condition, Sebastian has much in common with them, and argue that if they do not get Tyrell's help to extend their lives, Pris will soon die.

 Sebastian is playing correspondence chess with Tyrell, and Roy suggests a bold move which gives rise to an opportunity to visit Tyrell and smuggle Roy in.

 When Tyrell claims that he cannot extend Roy's life, Roy kills him.

 Sebastian is seen running away from Roy, who then descends the elevator alone.
 A police radio message heard by Deckard after Tyrell is killed states that Sebastian's body was also discovered by the police with Tyrell's at the Tyrell Corporation.

 The makeup for Sebastian was a "stretch and stipple" technique with no prosthetics.

 He was played by William Sanderson.

 Dr. Eldon Tyrell

 Dr. Eldon Tyrell is the CEO and founder of Tyrell Corporation.
-His creations are Replicants, some of whom have been given away as an incentive for people to emigrate to the Off-World colonies.
+His creations are Replicants, some of whom have been given away as an incentive for people to emigrate to the off-world colonies.
 Others are used in combat to protect those settlers.
 Roy Batty, along with J. F. Sebastian, finds Tyrell, and asks him to extend his life beyond the four-year limit built into Nexus-6 replicants.
-However, Tyrell claims this request is impossible to satisfy due to the inherent instabilities of replicant genetics.
-Upon hearing this, Batty kisses Tyrell before gouging out his eyes and crushing his skull with his bare hands.
+Tyrell claims this request is impossible to satisfy due to the inherent instabilities of replicant genetics.
+Upon hearing this, Batty kisses Tyrell before gouging out his eyes and crushing his skull with his hands.

 He was played by Joe Turkel.